 - Combine the masoor lentils, water and turmeric.

 - Add the salt.
-You will adjust the seasoning at the end so don't add too much.
+You will adjust the seasoning at the end.

 - Heat the oil over medium heat.

-- Add mustard seeds and cumin seed and fry briefly.
+- Flip the kashmiri chilies.
+Add the mustard seeds and cumin seed and fry briefly.
 They should crackle a bit and dance around.

 - Turn the heat down a bit and add onion.
 Cook until the onions are translucent.